damianwajer/wordpress-git-svn-release/README.md

 Options
 -------

+If no options are specified, the script will prompt for your input.

 * -n Plugin name What's the name of your plugin?
 * -s SVN remote Where's your SVN repository?
 * -m SVN message [optional] A message for the subversion commit (default: